sahaj169/sahaj169/README.md

 ## Sahaj Ghatiya here🙋🏻‍♂️
 ### Here is something you should know about me😄

-**I am Sophomore🎓 pursuing Computer-Science-Engineering-AIML at SRM Institute of Science and Technology, Chennai.**
+**I am in 3rd year🎓 pursuing Computer-Science-Engineering-AIML at SRM Institute of Science and Technology, Chennai.**
 **I am currently building skills to become a Machine Learning Developer** **I just love making useful projects by learning and implementing different modules and libraries in python.
 I love coding in python.**
 **Here are few of my projects, feel free to explore and help me improve them! 😄**